Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry: Handling widefield effects

-This coordinate transformation skews image-space, which especially means that $\g_w$ from \autoref{sct:noncoplanarity} needs to be adapted to the sheared sky sphere.
-This can be accomplished by solving for $l$/$m$ from $l'$/$m'$ using computer algebra systems.
-Furthermore we clearly have $l\approx l'$ and $m \approx m'$ to first order, which means that the margin considerations from \autoref{sct:wt-error} do not change significantly until we get quite close to the horizon.
-Noteably this is in contrast to the variant described in \cite{offringa2014wsclean}: Using $l$/$m$ offsets directly increases $\yy_\text{max}$, which reduces the maximum height of $w$-towers and therefore efficiency much more rapidly.
+To first order $l\approx l'$ and $m \approx m'$, which means that this transformation will change neither $\yy_\text{max}$ nor the required subgrid margin $\xgn$ from \mbox{\autoref{sct:wt-error}} significantly until quite close to the horizon, so there is little efficiency loss associated with this optimisation.
+This in contrast to the variant described in \mbox{\cite{offringa2014wsclean}}, where flat offsets in $l$ and $m$ directly increase both $\yy_\text{max}$ and $\xgn$, reducing the maximum height of $w$-towers and therefore efficiency much more rapidly.

-\subsection{Convolutional (De)gridding}
+\subsection{Convolutional (de)gridding}

-Let us consider how we would use $w$-towers for generating or imaging visibilities: As those would appear at arbitrary $(u,v,w)$ positions, we need to use (de)gridding to relate them to grid data from $w$-towers.
-The general idea is again to use window functions, except that the ``anti-aliasing'' function applies a window the size of the entire field of view $\yy_\text{FoV}$.
-As long as the inverse of this function has a known grid-space limit $\xx_\text{aa}$ this means that we can reconstruct visibilities at arbitrary points from $4\xx_\text{aa}\yG$ grid points around the position in question using convolution (see upper-most level of \autoref{fig:spacings_grid}). \LinesNumbered

-This clearly suits us well: We apply the appropriate segments of the window to the facets on one end, and utilise its inverse on the other end to perform (de)gridding.
-Just as with $\n$/$\nb$, accuracy of the gridding function will naturally drop towards the edges of $\G$, so we will need to add margins such that $\yG >\!\!> \yy_\text{FoV}$.
-This is especially cheap here, because due to linearity we can simply omit storing such ``marginal'' facets as illustrated in \autoref{fig:spacings_image}.
-Still, increasing $\yG$ means we are sampling grid space more finely, which increases the total amount of \mbox{(sub-)grid data} that needs to be produced.
-While this requires higher throughput and more computation, it is still worth considering, as \cite{tan1986aperture,ye2020optimal} have shown that with aggressive image margins, oversampling-based gridding can be precise at small $\xx_\text{aa}$.

-The gridding approach can especially be generalised to three dimensions, as \cite{ye2019accurate} demonstrates how we can work with equidistant $w$-planes as shown in \autoref{fig:spacings_grid}.
-This leads to equivalent efficiency trade-offs on the $w$-axis: Larger kernels mean more gridding work, however we can choose larger $\Delta w$ and therefore need less $w$-tower planes to cover the required $uvw$-space.
-Similar considerations apply for other gridding methods.
-For instance, for image-domain gridding\,\citep{van2018image} we could use $w$-towers to generate its even smaller sub-grids, which ultimately leads to equivalent compromises between gridding and $w$-towers complexity.
+Using $w$-stacking and $w$-towers we can efficiently generate visibility values for regularly spaced $uvw$ subgrids, as shown in \autoref{fig:spacings_grid}.
+This is exactly what we need for gridding algorithms like $w$-projection\,\citep{cornwell2008noncoplanar}, image domain gridding\,\citep{van2018image}, or $uvw$-\hbox{(de-)gridding} \citep{2022MNRAS.510.4110Y}.
+These algorithms allow us to work with irregularly positioned visibilities as long as we can provide sufficient samples of certain $2\xx_r \times 2\xx_r \times 2w_r$ environments around their locations (e.g. dot and box in \autoref{fig:spacings_grid}).